Menu

 Ashley Ivy

-Director of Finance
+Senior Director of Finance

-Ashley Ivy is the Director of Finance for the Center for Congregations.
+Ashley Ivy is the senior director of finance for the Center for Congregations.
 Ashley performs all financial and accounting processes, necessary for the efficient operations of the Center.
 Ashley has a Bachelor of Science degree in Accounting from Ball State University and an MBA-Accounting Specialization from Indiana Wesleyan University.
 Ashley brings more than 12 years of accounting and management experience; specializing in not-for-profit accounting, strategic planning, and operations.
 She also has 5+ years of experience in human resources, managing compensation and benefits packages, as well as fostering positive work environments.
 Ashley also serves as an independent small business consultant and is experienced in teaching college level accounting courses and training others to utilize various Microsoft Office applications.

 Ashley is a member of Repairing the Breach Ministries in Muncie, Indiana, where she serves as Secretary on the Board of Directors.
 She is very active in her community; serving on the Thrive Credit Union supervisory committee, the Whitely Community Council education committee, and is a member of other various service organizations.
 In her free time, she enjoys spending time with her husband and their children.